lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Use in CMS

 Composite KEM algorithms MAY be employed for one or more recipients in the CMS enveloped-data content type [RFC5652], the CMS authenticated-data content type [RFC5652], or the CMS authenticated-enveloped-data content type [RFC5083].
-In each case, the KEMRecipientInfo [I-D.ietf-lamps-cms-kemri] is used with with the chosen composite KEM Algorithm to securely transfer the content-encryption key from the originator to the recipient.
+In each case, the KEMRecipientInfo [I-D.ietf-lamps-cms-kemri] is used with the chosen composite KEM Algorithm to securely transfer the content-encryption key from the originator to the recipient.

 ## Underlying Components